Employment Separation Agreement

 The first step is identifying the employer and employee and indicating the agreement’s date.
 You’ll need to fill in the following details:

 • Employment separation agreement date.
-The date must be mentioned in this agreement when both the parties will start obliging to follow its term.
+This agreement must mention the date when both parties will start obliging to follow its term.

 • Employer.
-The employer is the first party, and this section must include the full legal name of their business.
+The employer is the first party, and this section must include the full legal name of the business.

 • Employee.
 The employee is the other party of the agreement and must be filled with their full name and complete mailing address.